-- 7. Overall personnel expenses went up 8.11% in 2021 with wages increasing 5.68%.
+- 6. Overall personnel expenses went up 7.04% in 2022.
 This was due to the library returning to more normal hours, staffing levels, and the Union and most salaried staff receiving a 3% increase.
-There were also two employee retirements last year that required significant payouts of PTO and reserve sick leave bank hours.
-Employee insurance premiums, which include employer contributions toward employee HSA accounts, were up over 2020 by 8%.
-This difference can be attributed to many insurance carriers giving discounts in 2020 along with changes in employee demographics.
-The actual increase in our medical plan premiums was 4.9%. - 8.
+The library also paid out its Reserve Sick Leave liability to current employees who would have otherwise received the payout at retirement and at a cost-of-living pay rate much higher than paid out in 2022.
+Employee insurance premiums, which include employer contributions toward employee HSA accounts, increased by 8% compared to 2021.
+This difference can be attributed to many insurance carriers giving discounts in 2021 along with changes in employee demographics.
+The actual increase in our medical plan premiums was 3.13%. - 7.
 Of the six TADL locations, three are Member libraries with service contracts.
 Funding is based on the percentage of increase or decrease in the collection of Property Taxes, Penal Fines and State Aid from the prior year.
-The total of these revenue sources increased in 2020, resulting in an increase in member library funding of 3.55% in 2021.
-In December of 2021 the Fife Lake Public Library, Interlochen Public Library and Peninsula Community Library contracts were re-negotiated and a 10 year contract was signed with each library. - 9.
-Our Teamsters Union labor contract was also re-negotiated in 2021 and a 3 year contract was signed.
+The total of these revenue sources increased in 2022, resulting in an increase in member library funding of 12.16% in 2022.
+In December of 2021 the Fife Lake Public Library, Interlochen Public Library and Peninsula Community Library contracts were re-negotiated and a 10-year contract was signed with each library. - 8.
+Our Teamsters Union labor contract was also re-negotiated in 2021 and a 3-year contract was signed.
 The new contract will expire at the end of 2024.
-This contract continued a 3% annual wage increase each year of the three-year contract. - 10.
-The Unassigned General Fund Balance increased by \$18,250 from last year's audit, bringing the total to \$958,480.
-This increase preserves a balance equal to two months of operating expenses. - 11.
-By adapting to the ever changing pandemic and financial landscapes in 2021, the Library continues to operate well within current revenue collections.
+This contract continued a 3% annual wage increase each year of the three-year contract. - 9.
+The Unassigned General Fund Balance increased by \$123,451 from last year's audit, bringing the total to \$1,081,931.
+This increase preserves a balance equal to two months of operating expenses. - 10.
+By adapting to the ever changing pandemic and financial landscapes in 2022, the Library continues to operate well within current revenue collections.